ReactiveMongo/reactivemongo-site/index.md

 }
 {% endhighlight %}

-Obviously, there is a default writer for `BSONDocuments` so you can give a `BSONDocument` as an argument for the `find` method.
+Obviously, there is a default writer for `BSONDocument`s so you can give a `BSONDocument` as an argument for the `find` method.

-The find method returns a QueryBuilder – the query is therefore not performed yet.
+The find method returns a `GenericQueryBuilder` – the query is therefore not performed yet.
 It gives you the opportunity to add options to the query, like a sort order, projection, flags...

 When your query is ready to be sent to MongoDB, you may just call the `cursor` method on it.
 This method is parametrized with the type which the response documents will be deserialized to.
 A `BSONDocumentReader[T]` must be implicitly available in the scope for that type.
 As opposed to `BSONDocumentWriter[T]`, a reader is typically a deserializer that takes a `BSONDocument` and returns an instance of `T`:

 {% highlight scala %}
 trait BSONDocumentReader[DocumentType] {